1. UNIVERSIDAD DEL PACÍFICO (UP) FACULTAD DE CIENCIAS EMPRESARIALES AND ESCUELA DE POSTGRADO IN LIMA, PERU

 While the school is still designing methodology that will measure the program’s impact, it’s clear that it has attained far-reaching success.
 Originally launched with fewer than ten participating universities, PIE now is nationwide: It has spread to all 25 regions of Peru and trained more than 400 public university faculty members.

-Details about the PIE program can be found at www.up.edu.pe/pie.
-A Spanish-language paper describing the impact PIE has had on participating faculty over the years is available at www.up.edu.pe/fondoeditorial/SiteAssets/El-campus-esel-pais-PIE.pdf.
+Learn about the PIE program.
+Read a Spanish-language paper describing the impact PIE has had on participating faculty over the years.

 2. DUBLIN CITY UNIVERSITY BUSINESS SCHOOL IN DUBLIN, IRELAND